Does Frost Build Up on Your Air Conditioner as It Runs?

-A frosted-over air conditioner is a strange sight for many homeowners to see, especially on extremely hot days.
+A frosted-over air conditioner is a strange sight for many homeowners, especially on extremely hot days.
 As it turns out, frost formation is a strange but normal occurrence for any air conditioning unit.
-The culprit lies with the refrigeration process itself — as your air conditioner extracts heat from indoor air, the surrounding moisture condenses and a small portion of it freezes on the coils.
+The culprit lies with the refrigeration process itself — as your air conditioner extracts heat from indoor air, the surrounding moisture condenses, and a small portion of it freezes on the coils.

 A small amount of frost buildup won’t hurt your air conditioner, but too much of anything can be bad.
 Heavy frost and ice buildup can have serious consequences for your air conditioner.
 The following information highlights some of the problems that heavy frost and ice buildup can cause for your AC system.